stardot/beebasm/README.md

 		  Fixed tokenisation of BASIC pseudo-variables in some cases.
 		  Fixed incorrect line number for errors inside macros with blank lines inside them.
+		  Fixed incorrect line numbers from PUTBASIC in some cases.
 		  TODO: OTHER CHANGES
 12/05/2018  1.09  Added ASSERT
                   Added CPU (as a constant)